Find us +44 (0)113 2837100

 The first section will identify and explain relevant and contemporary criminological theory.
 It will draw upon Deviant Leisure & Cultural Criminology, both multifaceted and interdisciplinary branches of criminological theory.
 Here, students will explore how crime is constructed and defined (or not) through various social interactions (e.g subcultures).
 This will include such constructions are mediated and influenced by powerful entities (e.g. the nation state, criminal justice system, transnational corporations).

-The second section will explore and identify how these theories realte and can help us to interpret current media depictions of crime and crime control.
+The second section will explore and identify how these theories relate and can help us to interpret current media depictions of crime and crime control.
 This will include analysis of how various forms of media (mainstream media, social media, Television and Film) are used to shape our collective (mis)understanding of a range of crime and crime control.

 Throughout, the extent to which these notions of crime and criminality have been resisted and responded to (e.g activism and political protest) will be critically analysed.